MeMstudios/lampros-support/README.md

 ---
 Create the group in Google Admin with the email for the client to send tickets to.
 Add contact@lamproslabs.com to the group.
-Create a filter in the contact@lamproslabs.com account to forward emails to the support project in Asana when the to: matches the software support email address.
-And from: matches the client's email domain.
+Create a filter in the contact@lamproslabs.com account to forward emails to the support project in Asana when the to: matches the software support email address and from: matches the client's email domain.
 The support email must be setup as a user in Asana and *TURN OFF EMAIL NOTIFICATIONS* or you will start an infinite email loop!

 All Agents should be added to the Gmail support group as well.